Home | Stories and Essays

 Socorro Road, the

 houses and fields of the Lower Valley: That's now Sergio Troncoso Country.
-The ditches, the back yards and birdbaths, the cotton fields, the
+The

-men and boys at work.
+work.
 They're his.
-In his stories he demonstrates an
+In his stories he demonstrates an impressive knowledge of El

-impressive knowledge of El Paso rural and border ways and of the people who
+Paso rural and border ways and of the people who remain close to the earth and

 In the title story,